AckerlyXu/heima/articles/active-directory/active-directory-reporting-audit-events.md

-<properties
+---
-   pageTitle="Azure Active Directory audit report events | Microsoft Azure" description="Audited events that are available for viewing and downloading from your Azure Active Directory" services="active-directory" documentationCenter="" authors="dhanyahk" manager="stevenpo" editor=""/>
+title: Azure Active Directory audit report events | Microsoft Azure
+description: Audited events that are available for viewing and downloading from your Azure Active Directory

-<tags
-   ms.service="active-directory"

-   ms.date="03/07/2016"
-   wacn.date=""/>
+services: active-directory
+documentationCenter: ''
+authors: dhanyahk
+manager: stevenpo
+editor: ''

+ms.service: active-directory
+ms.date: 03/07/2016
+wacn.date: ''
+---

 # Azure Active Directory Audit Report Events

 *This documentation is part of the [Azure Active Directory Reporting Guide](active-directory-reporting-guide.md).*

 The Azure Active Directory Audit Report helps customers identify privileged actions that occurred in their Azure Active Directory.
 Privileged actions include elevation changes (for example, role creation or password resets), changing policy configurations (for example password policies), or changes to directory configuration (for example, changes to domain federation settings).
 The reports provide the audit record for the event name, the actor who performed the action, the target resource affected by the change, and the date and time (in UTC).
 Customers are able to retrieve the list of audit events for their Azure Active Directory via the [Azure Management Portal](https://manage.windowsazure.com/), as described in [View your access and usage reports](active-directory-view-access-usage-reports.md).

 ## List of Audit Report Events
 <!--- audit event descriptions should be in the past tense --->